ikezue/zfs-hetzner-vm/README.md

 Answer script questions about desired hostname and ZFS ARC cache size.

-To cope with network failures its higly recommended to run the commands above inside screen console, type `man screen` for more info.
+To cope with network failures its highly recommended to run the commands above inside screen console, type `man screen` for more info.
 Example of screen utility usage:

 ````bash